varabyte/kotter/README.md

 `offscreen` to the rescue.
 You can think of `offscreen` as a temporary buffer to render to, after which you can both query it and control when it actually renders to the screen.

 `offscreen` returns a buffer, which is a read-only view of the content.
-You can query its raw text or line lengths, for example.
+You can query its raw text or line widths, for example.
 To render it, you need to call `offscreen.createRenderer` and then use `renderer.renderNextRow` to render out each line at a time.

+> [!CAUTION]
+> Note that a line's _width_ may be different from its string length, as many symbols, such as emojis and Asian
+> characters, take up double the space of a regular Latin letter.

 Here, we use `offscreen` to render the header effect described above: